We will reopen on 4th July and will comply with Gov’t COVID-19 guidelines.

 The House of Agnes dates back to the 15th Century and was referred to by name in Charles Dickens’ novel ‘David Copperfield’ as the House of Agnes Wickfield who eventually became David’s second wife.

-Centrally located, this beautiful Bed and Breakfast has the largest walled garden in Canterbury and free off-road parking.
+Centrally located, this beautiful Bed & Breakfast has the largest walled garden in Canterbury and free off-road parking.
 Only 200m from Canterbury West train station and a short walk from the Cathedral, the Marlowe Theatre, restaurants and shops, the main-house has the newly restored Cottage room and eight boutique-style themed rooms.
 All are uniquely furnished and with an abundance of amenities.

 Additionally our beautiful Bed and Breakfast has the site of the 15th Century stables which provides a further eight bedrooms.
 The modern en-suite bedrooms, all with the same amenities as in the main house, boast a sleek interior design enhanced with tasteful artwork and soft furnishings, providing guests with the stylish quality one expects at the House of Agnes.